UBC-MDS/DSCI_532_group_201_milestone3_4_natural_disaster/README.md

 <html>

 ## Natural Disaster Dash App
-[Here](https://natural-disaster-milestone2.herokuapp.com) is the link to the deployed Python Dash App on Heroku.
+[Here](https://natural-disaster-submission.herokuapp.com) is the link to the latest deployed Python Dash App on Heroku.

 ## Functionality of the Dash App